 Here's everything you need to know about Marvel's Avengers, from the release date to the latest gameplay details and trailers.

 So, when will Marvel's Avengers be released?
 While Marvel fans had hoped for some kind of release in 2017 or 2018, Square Enix kept quiet about the project.

 In fact, no more was said until E3 2019 when Square Enix not only officially unveiled Marvel's Avengers with a shiny new trailer, but confirmed the release date, too: 15 May 2020.

-Pre-orders aren't live just yet, but Square teased that those who pre-order will get beta access to the game before release.
-PS4 players will get earlier access to the beta, and other benefits for PlayStation gamers are planned too, but these were not detailed during the show.
+Pre-orders for the game have started now, and Square has said that those who pre-order will get beta access to the game before release.
+PS4 players will get earlier access to the beta, and other benefits for PlayStation gamers are planned too, but these haven't been detailed yet.

-Aside from PS4, Marvel's Avengers will be available on Xbox One, PC and Google Stadia when it's released next year.
+Aside from PC and console, Marvel's Avengers will be available on Xbox One, PC and Google Stadia when it's released.